core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The registration message is a list of links to registration resources of the endpoints that belong to that group.
-The endpoints MAY be hosted by a different RD than the the group hosting RD.
+The registration resources MAY be located on different hosts than the group hosting RD.
 In that case the endpoint link points to the registration resource on the other RD.
+The commissioning tool SHOULD NOT attempt to enter a foreign registration in a group unless it found it in the group RD's lookup results, or has other reasons to assume that the foreign registration will be accepted.

 The commissioning tool SHOULD not send any target attributes with the links to the registration resources, and the resource directory SHOULD reject registrations that contain links with unprocessable attributes.